Murnaghan equation of state: Background

 Dozens of equations have been proposed by various authors.
 These are empirical relationships, the quality and relevance depend on the use made of it and can be judged by different criteria: the number of independent parameters that are involved, the physical meaning that can be assigned to these parameters, the quality of the experimental data, and the consistency of theoretical assumptions that underlie their ability to extrapolate the behavior of solids at high compression.

 Expressions for the equation of state

 Generally, at constant temperature, the bulk modulus is defined by:

-The easiest way to get an equation of state linking P and V is to assume that K is constant, that is to say, independent of pressure and deformation of the solid, then we simply find the Hooke's law.
+The easiest way to get an equation of state linking P and V is to assume that K is constant, that is to say, independent of pressure and deformation of the solid, then we simply find Hooke's law.
 In this case, the volume decreases exponentially with pressure.
 This is not a satisfactory result because it is experimentally established that as a solid is compressed, it becomes more difficult to compress.
 To go further, we must take into account the variations of the elastic properties of the solid with compression.

 The assumption Murnaghan is to assume that the bulk modulus is a linear function of pressure :

 Murnaghan equation is the result of the integration of the differential equation:

 We can also express the volume depending on the pressure: